sri-arjuna/SSE-CLA/ReadMe.md

 -------------------------------------------------------

 # Goal:
-- Get an easy to read indication of the most probable cause for the crash.
+- Get an easy-to-read indication of the most probable cause for the crash.
-- Provide a list of 1 or more possible culprints (reasons)
+- Provide a list of 1 or more possible culprits (reasons)
-- Print/Summarize original lines only once for easier debuging
+- Print/Summarize original lines only once for easier debugging
-- Shorten the things to read compared to orginal (raw) crash log file
+- Shorten the things to read compared to original (raw) crash log file

 ----